pi-star-2025/pi_star/Misc/Universe/aliens.md

 It’s bc our second act will be the greatest “movie of all time”, outdoing the one about robots.

 And it’s about demonstrating that real time is below them.
 For us it’s still 2001-2025 creating the time to change this projection.

-It’s a real story, and Riley A Joy says “I told you!”
-It’s the greatest movie of all time!

 ...